- Research News

 - Game Design Initiative

-The Undergraduate Computing Lab (UGCLab, formerly know as CSUGlab) is located on the ground floor of Gates Hall.
-For specific information, visit the CSUG Hardware and Software Resources Website.
+The Undergraduate Computing Lab (UGCLab) is located on the ground floor of Rhodes Hall.

 Lab Location, Hours, and Access

-The CS Undergraduate lab is located in Gates Hall, room G33.
+The UGCLab is located in Rhodes Hall, room 117.
 The lab is normally open 24 hours a day, seven days a week to students with current lab accounts.
-Students with UCG accounts can swipe their Cornell ID in the card reader for access to room G33.
+Students with UCG accounts can swipe their Cornell ID in the card reader for access to room 117.

-Account requests must be submitted by the professor, instructor, TA or admin staff for the course.
 Computer Science Undergraduate Majors accounts are requested by the CS Undergraduate Office in 110 Gates Hall upon affiliation with the major.
+Course account requests must be submitted by the professor, instructor, TA or admin staff for the course that requires use of the undergrad lab.

 Cornell Information Technology Home Page